Goldielockz30/saas-blueprint/README.md

 cd blueprint
 code .
 ```
-A new VS Code window will open showing your saas-starter folder on the left — this is your main project workspace.
+A new VS Code window will open showing your blueprint folder on the left — this is your main project workspace.
 Close all other VS Code windows so you don’t edit the wrong folder by mistake.

 2. Then run the setup script: